priggles/se_project_spots/README.md

 **Intro**

-Spots is an interactive social media web application where users can share and manage their favorite photos, interact with others by liking their posts, and personalize their user profiles.
+'Spots' is an interactive social media web application where users can share and manage their favorite photos, interact with others by liking their posts, and personalize their user profiles.
 The website features a modern and responsive profile section, a grid layout for displaying your favorite images, and an easy-to-navigate layout suitable for desktop, tablet, and mobile views.

 **Tech Stack**